KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Whom should the church reach?
 * How should the church reach them?

-## Declining and Increasing Membership
+## Declining United Methodist Membership in the U.S.

 Google Trends graph for the phrase ["United Methodist Church" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%20Church), from around 2004 to 2015.

 ![](google-maps-and-trends/google-trends-united-methodist-church-worldwide.jpg)

-According to the [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF) (the latest report of its kind), between 2000 and 2010, professed membership in the United Methodist Church declined by 7.8% in the U.S. and increased by 170.8% in Africa Central, 253.9% in the Congo, 297.6% in West Africa, and 156.5% in the Philippines.
-These numbers do not include constituents (church-goers and others associated with the church who are not members. <br>
+According to the [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF) (the latest report of its kind), between 2000 and 2010, professed membership in the United Methodist Church declined by 7.8% in the U.S. <br>
 ![](national-united-methodist-church/2012-state-of-the-church-report-professing-membership.jpg)

+N.B.
+These numbers do not include constituents (church-goers and others associated with the church who are not members.

 ## Declining Interest in Mainline Churches